Defect-induced electronic smectic state at the surface of nematic materials

-To understand why the presence of defects is essential to induce a surface transition, note that elastic fluctuations increase the electronic nematic transition temperature from the bare value $T_{\mathrm{nem}}^{(0)}$ to $T_{\mathrm{nem}}=T_{\mathrm{nem}}^{(0)}+g^{2}/C$, where $C$ is the relevant elastic constant.
-In a clean system, some of the elastic modes are expected to be frozen near the surface, resulting in $T_{\mathrm{nem}}^{(\mathrm{surface})}<T_{\mathrm{nem}}$ \citep{alup}.
+To understand why defects induce a surface transition, note that elastic fluctuations increase the nematic transition temperature $T_{\mathrm{nem}}$ from its bare purely-electronic value $T_{\mathrm{nem}}^{(0)}$.
+In a clean system, some of the elastic modes are expected to be frozen near the surface, resulting in $T_{\mathrm{nem}}^{(\mathrm{surface})}<T_{\mathrm{nem}}$ \citep{athesis}.
 However, the fact that the exposed surface is more disordered than the bulk changes this picture dramatically.
 To see this, consider a random distribution of defects, such as vacancies and dislocations, on the surface of a crystal whose bulk is clean.
-Defects locally induce very large strains, of order one, that decay only slowly with distance \citep{LIFSHITZ198687}.
-Since the defects are concentrated at the surface, they rapidly screen each other as one moves deeper into the bulk.
+Defects locally induce large strains that decay slowly with distance \citep{LIFSHITZ198687}.
+Since they are concentrated at the surface, they rapidly screen each other as one moves deeper into the bulk.
 However, near the surface, they do not screen efficiently, causing not only an enhancement of $T_{\mathrm{nem}}$ at the surface, but also creating a ``speckle'' pattern in the nematic fluctuation spectrum, with typical spot size set by the algebraic strain correlations rather than by the defect density.
 This disorder-induced pattern imposes a preferred wavelength for the condensation of the nematic order parameter, driving the formation of an electronic smectic state.

-To derive these results, we analytically and numerically solve a Ginzburg-Landau model of a generic nematic order parameter coupled to elastic strain induced by simple types of surface quenched disorder, such as steps and anisotropic point defects.
+To derive these results, we solve a Ginzburg-Landau model of a generic nematic order parameter coupled to elastic strain induced by simple types of surface quenched disorder, such as steps and anisotropic point defects.
 We find that the defect distribution induces a non-local effective potential for the nematic order parameter.
 After averaging over defect realizations, the minimum of the resulting nematic free energy appears at a higher temperature $T_{\mathrm{smc}}=T_{\mathrm{nem}}+\Delta T_{\mathrm{smc}}$ (with $\Delta T_{\mathrm{smc}}>0$) and at a non-zero wave-vector $q_{\mathrm{smc}}$, resulting in an electronic smectic phase.
 In terms of the disorder strength $\sigma^{2}$, we find